sigcsets/sigcse2022/_authors/demos.md

 * While proposed agendas may change, you should be as detailed in your agenda as possible.
 Illustrate the specific activities you have in mind to the best of your ability.

-* Make sure that you are explicit about what *you* want to get out of the demo experience.
-As described above, demos are meant for you (the presenter) to get exposure for your tool or to generate discussion.
+* Make sure that you are explicit about what *you* want to get out of the Demo experience.
+As described above, Demos are meant for you (the presenter) to get exposure for your tool or to generate discussion.
 However, it is helpful for your reviewers to understand if you are looking to find users, vet future research directions, etc.

 ### Demo Proposal Abstract